 Are you looking for tools to positively influence ethical practices in your organization?
 Check out the IE Ethical Leadership Tools Guide.

 Ethical Leadership: Fostering an Ethical Environment and Culture – this primer explains the role leaders play in creating and sustaining an ethical culture in health care organizations, critical factors for success, and the specific behaviors leaders use to foster an ethical environment and culture.
 Intended for health care leaders at the executive and mid-manager levels.

 Foglia MB, Cohen JH, Pearlman RA, Bottrell MM, Fox E. Perceptions of Ethical Leadership and the Ethical Environment and Culture: IntegratedEthics Staff Survey Data from the VA Health Care System.
 AJOB Primary Research, 2013.
 4(1) 44-58.

 Bottrell MM.
 Ethics Quality Helps Build Healthy Organizations.
 Organizational Health, 19 (Summer 2013).

-Ethical Leadership: Fostering an Ethical Environment and Culture Video – 44-minute, interactive training video to teach viewers leadership behaviors that will help foster ethical leadership and culture.
+Ethical Leadership: Fostering an Ethical Environment and Culture – a 44-minute interactive training video on leadership behaviors that will help foster ethical leadership and culture.

 - Course Materials to be used in conjunction with Ethical Leadership video

 Tools to explain the role of the Ethical Leadership Coordinator

 Triage Tool for Ethics-Related Leadership Decisions (complete three-document set) – tool to help leaders identify helpful resources and best approaches for an ethics-related decision.
 Instructions only Exercise only Tool only